adamnicholasprice/METsteps/README.md

 ![](README_files/figure-markdown_github/speedtest-1.png)

 One more quick note: The '::' syntax directs R to load a function from a specified package.
-I prefer using this when writing up scripts I'll be using often, as functions from different packages can have the same name and the '::' syntax reduces errors.
+I prefer using this when writing scripts I'll be using often, as functions from different packages can have the same name and the '::' syntax reduces errors.

 Step 3: Creating a parallel cluster object
 ------------------------------------------